By Denis Korn

 It is time to be specific!
 Whether an emergency can be short term and have only a minimal disruption in your daily routine, or catastrophic requiring a significant change in life style, apathy and ignorance will not be bliss.
 While I’m not a prophet or psychic, I do have the discernment skills to realize that we live in very precarious and uncertain times.
 Between acts of God or geophysical events and man-made devastating incidents, there are so many potential scenarios that could come to pass, that being continually vigilant is essential.

-Based on the potential scenarios listed at the bottom of this post, here are some of my specific triggering events:
+Based on the diversity of potential scenarios listed at the bottom of this post, here are some of my specific triggering events:

 - Declaration of an imminent weather event